jckoester/jupyterhub-docker/README.md

-# JupyterHub deployment in use at Université de Versailles
+# JupyterHub deployment in use at Gymnasium in der Glemsaue Ditzingen

 This is a [JupyterHub](https://jupyter.org/hub) deployment based on Docker currently in use at [Université de